 How does nail fungus start?

-Nail fungus can start off simple.
+Nail fungus can start simply.
 Many people have had it for years without causing any inconvenience beyond an aesthetic change to the nails.
 This is why people tend not to take it seriously.
 However, in many cases, nail fungus can progress to become severe.
 Also, it can spread to other parts of the body and affect your life in many ways.

 First and foremost, nail fungus is an aesthetic condition since it brings visible changes to your nail, including thickening, ridges, and a change in color to become yellow, or even brown or black.
 While this may seem trivial now, people find as time goes on that their nails become a source of embarrassment to them, which affects their confidence and self-esteem, and even their lifestyle, since they no longer want to expose their nails, even in sandals or by the pool.

 Nail fungus is caused by fungal spores that are extremely infectious, and that means that if you leave your nail fungus untreated, you run the risk of infecting others around you.
 Furthermore, the fungi that cause nail fungus are not restricted exclusively to the nails and can infect the skin as well.
-This means that as the nail fungus progresses, it can spread to the skin in other parts of your body to cause fungal infections there, including the athlete’s foot and jock itch.
+This means that as the nail fungus progresses, it can spread to the skin in other parts of your body to cause fungal infections there, including athlete’s foot and jock itch.

 How common is toenail fungus?